 Arguably the most famous hotel for women in New York City.
 Former residents include Grace Kelly, Candice Bergen, Liza Minnelli, and Cloris Leachman.
 The Barbizon opened in 1927 and was converted into luxury condos in 2006.

 The Martha Washington Hotel was the very first hotel for women in New York City.
-It was the headquarters for the Interurban Women’s Suffrage Council and home to silent-film legend Louise Brooks.
-During the early 1960s, a reporter discovered faded film star Veronica Lake working as a hotel barmaid.
+It was the headquarters for the Interurban Women’s Suffrage Council and home to silent-film actress Louise Brooks.
+During the early sixties, 1940s film legend Veronica Lake worked at the hotel bar.
 The Martha Washington was exclusively for women from 1903-1998.
-It was refurbished and reopened in 2014 as a boutique hotel with the same name.
-As for the trendy new hotel bar?
-It's called Veronica’s.
+Then it was refurbished and reopened in 2014 as a boutique hotel with the same name.

 This is the Swiss Town House aka Swiss Home for Self-Supporting Women.
 In 1924 the Swiss Benevolent Society of New York transitioned their home for the elderly into a boardinghouse exclusively for working girls.
 The building is decorated with heraldic shields representing the twenty-two canons of Switzerland.
 Swiss Town House closed in 1991 and the building is now part of Macaulay Honors College at CUNY.